 We’ll discuss more animations later on, so we’ll offer this disclaimer now.
 There are a right way and a very wrong way to use animations on a B2B site:

-- When used correctly, an animation showcases an important element of a B2B brand or product that can’t be adequately expressed in a still photo.
+- When used correctly, animation can be a valuable tool for B2B brand storytelling and showcase products that can’t be adequately expressed in a still photo.
 It grabs the viewer’s attention but doesn’t distract from the rest of the content on the page.

 - When used incorrectly, an animation is an attractive distraction at best and a confusing eyesore at worst.
 Designers often make the mistake of creating animations simply because they can, or because they believe animations are emblematic of a greater sense of innovation and professionalism.
 But if an animation serves no real purpose, it will distract viewers rather than inform them.